Who is Halsted Financial Services?

 Should I contact or pay Halsted Financial Services?

-The best way to deal with Halsted Financial Services is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Halsted Financial Services for millions of clients nationwide.
+The best way to deal with Halsted Financial Services is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Halsted Financial Services for millions of clients nationwide.

 Will Halsted Financial Services sue me or garnish my wages?

 In their attempt to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with Halsted Financial Services again.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also quite possible that you will never hear from or have to deal with Halsted Financial Services, LLC again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit history that will significantly improve your credit scores.